 Population is important, but productivity is most important for long-term economic growth.

 Throughout most of history before the Industrial Revolution, an economy could only grow about as fast as its population.
-The Industrial Revolution and the new technologies brought into the production process allowed firms to produce.
+The Industrial Revolution and the new technologies brought into the production process allowed firms to produce much more than they were ever capable of before.
 Productivity began to rise for the first time and the era of economic growth was born.
 Without productivity growth, economic standards of living tend to stagnate.

 However, productivity growth has also been slowing down in these economies and generally around the world.
 Without productivity growth and with aging populations, many economies will face very significant challenges that will put pressure on public finances to care for their elderly populations, among others.